Parchive/par2cmdline/README.md

     par2 create -s307200 -r10 test.mpg.par2 test.mpg

 This would also create 9 PAR2 files, but they would be able to correct up to 269 errors totalling 80 MB.
-Since twice as much recovery data is created, it will take about 16 minutes to do so with a 1500MHz CPU.
+Since twice as much recovery data is created, it will take about 16 minutes to do so with a 1500 MHz CPU.

 The `-u` and `-n` options can be used to control exactly how many recovery files are created and how the recovery blocks are distributed among them.
 They do not affect the total quantity of recovery data created.